 What is OMRI?

-In order for a product to become an OMRI listed, the manufacturer must provide OMRI with data like an ingredients list, the manufacturing process, the formula of production and other necessary information to verify the product’s efficacy against organic standards.
-You can find OMRI listed products in all places of the industry, from soils and mediums to liquid and soluble fertilizers.
-To check for yourself if a fertilizer is ‘certified’ organic, consult OMRI’s most recent product list.
+In order for a product to become OMRI listed, the manufacturer must provide OMRI with data like an ingredients list, the manufacturing process, the formula of production, and other necessary information to verify the product’s efficacy against organic standards.
+You can find OMRI-listed products in all places of the industry, from soils and mediums to liquid and soluble fertilizers.
+To check if a specific fertilizer is ‘certified’ organic, consult OMRI’s most recent product list.